FREE Kidney Health Screenings

 The conference provides the only renal specific education in Alaska, addressing relevant issues suggested by staff at dialysis clinics and nephrologist offices, and offering renal specific continuing education for nurses, social workers, dietitians, and techs.

-The 2018 Professional Renal Ed Conference will be October 11, 2018 at the BP Energy Center in Anchorage.
+The 2019 Professional Renal Ed Conference will be October 20, 2019 at Lucy Cuddy Hall at the University of Anchorage.